-Each New Jersey county offers that provide services for victims of domestic violence.
+Each county offers services for domestic violence victims.

 Toll-Free Hotline: 1 (800) 601-7200